DraconianBeryl/Dendrology/README.md

 ##### Storage Drawers

-The Storage Drawers integration code (package [com.scottkillen.mod.dendrology.compat.storagedrawers][sd-package]) contains significant portions written by [Justin Aquadro][jaquadro-profile] and is governed by the MIT license and the terms found [therein][sd-mit].
+The Storage Drawers integration code (package [com.github.draconianberyl.dendrology.compat.storagedrawers][sd-package]) contains significant portions written by [Justin Aquadro][jaquadro-profile] and is governed by the MIT license and the terms found [therein][sd-mit].